Irving C. Tomlinson: Early life

 Born Irving Clinton Tomlinson, in Perry, New York, he was the son of Rev. Dewitt Clinton and Emmeline C. Eaton Tomlinson.
 His father was a Universalist minister, and his mother was a writer who was heavily involved in the church, and one of the founders of the Woman's Christian Temperance Union.
 The family moved to Akron, Ohio, where his father was involved with raising funds to build a new Universalist educational institution, and where Tomlinson later went to preparatory school and college.
 He was the class president of a senior class of seven students, and business manager of The Argo, the first student publication at Buchtel College.
 He was also a member of Phi Delta Theta, a fraternity.

 While a senior, he and his classmates decided to surpass an effort made by the previous year's graduating class, which had been to place a two-ton boulder on the campus, a lasting reminder of them.
 Tomlinson and his classmates searched the vicinity and located a syenite boulder on a farm belonging to the industrialist son of Akron's founder, Colonel Simon Perkins.
 Tomlinson was sent to purchase the "pebble", as they called it, which measured 7 feet tall, 5 feet wide and 3.5 feet across (2.1×1.5×1.1m) and 90 cubic feet (23 m3).
 The owner didn't want to sell and didn't think Tomlinson and his friends would be able to move it, saying "six yoke of oxen weren't able to budge it."
 Tomlinson replied, "But, Colonel, that was a good while ago and things have changed.
 The telephone has been invented, and lots else, and I think we can get it."
 They did have to pay a local building mover and the move took several days, but they were able to install "The Rock" on campus, where it remains a campus landmark.

-Tomlinson graduated from Buchtel in 1880 with a B.A. and in 1883, with a M.A.
+Tomlinson graduated from Buchtel in 1880 with a B.A. and in 1883, with an M.A.
 Buchtel later became the municipal University of Akron.
 Tomlinson then enrolled in the theological program of Tufts College in Medford, Massachusetts, receiving a Bachelor of Divinity degree in 1888.
 Immediately after graduating, he became the minister at the First Universalist Society of Arlington, Massachusetts, later First Universalist Church.

 Tomlinson also engaged in philanthropic work and organized a charity in Boston known as "The Mutual Helpers" which focused on helping those living in the tenement-house district, and was very successful.